rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 * `t` is a subsequence of `s`, if `t` can be located within `s`
 * `t infix-of s`, if `(s(o+j-1) = t(j))` for some offset `o in [1,N]`,
   `t`'s length `n in [1,(N-o+1)]` and all indexes `j in [1,n]`
+* Note that any sequence is a subsequence to itself.

 Note that this definition of "subsequence" deviates from the mathematical definition in such a way that a subsequence must represent an exact pattern